deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Thank you, *bǎobèi*...”

 Julian could see why she was pessimistic as soon as he switched to the visual camera and saw nothing but brilliant white clouds.
 There weren’t even any breaks in them: The whole planet was smooth with water vapor.
-Aiming *Misfit*’s instruments downwards only confirmed what he already suspected.
+Aiming *Misfit’s* instruments downwards only confirmed what he already suspected.

 “...Yeah, the ambient temperature down there is four hundred Kelvin,” he reported.
 “All that water in the atmosphere is steam.”